 After being excluded from the 2016 Eurovision Song Contest just a few weeks before the contest, Romania plan to return for the 2017 edition.
-Selectia Nationala will be used as national selection with a final held on the 5th of March, after a semi-final on the 26th of February.
+In their national selection, Selectia Nationala, they selected Ilinca ft.
+Alex Florea as their contestant in this year’s contest.

-- Serbia: Tijana Bogićević – Song to be announced later
+- Serbia: Tijana Bogićević – In Too Deep

 35 year old Tijana Bogićević has been internally selected to represent the country the 2017 Eurovision Song Contest.
 The song is written by Borislav Milanov, Bo Persson, Johan Alkenas and Lisa Ann-Mari Linder.
 They were a part of Conchita’s winning team in 2014 in Copenhagen.
 Furthermore it is the same composer team, that wrote If Love Was A Crime, for Bulgaria’s Poli Genova last year in Stockholm.

 - Slovenia: Omar Naber – On My Way